isomerpages/moe-jurongvillesec/_cca/Performing & Visual Arts/Modern Dance.md

 The Modern Dance CCA remains determined to bring the joy and beauty of dance to everyone no matter the circumstance, and our members are eagerly looking forward to performing more in the future!

 #### CCA Photo
-<iframe allowfullscreen="true" height="450" width="800" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vQbYFH7yBx41vpJkUbIeVYGF-E0lwtzyMJ588x01uXyz6HUx9TIcTvKpm38vXH-xNFmycoVfj1z3UKQ/embed?start=false&amp;loop=false&amp;delayms=3000"></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vSaBUM4cBAXwOdKVUpUDp21ez8NiSReVdnRpENO12qCWDpY-DwvfzCCI7OTGwRf98fFWOryIQvT7xtP/embed?start=true&loop=true&delayms=5000" frameborder="0" width="800" height="479" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 #### Student Leaders